Miranda by Fragonard

 I’ve always wanted a Balenciaga purse.
 I’ve never really thought much about a Balenciaga fragrance, but then they offered a free purse with purchase.
 Canny.
 As I forked out the last of my hard earned sheckles, somewhere a Balenciaga marketing executive laughed at the moon.

 Parfumeurs on the whole believe that as soon as summer hits, we women will either want to smell of citrus fruits or the sea.
 Conversely Balenciaga demonstrates some seasonal balls with its metallic overtones – I like it.
 It reminds me of the Balenciaga gladiators that I’ve always wanted – (Hear that marketing execs?
 Size 5).
 A tough edge is definitely to be admired in a Spring fragrance – and the unusual choice of Charlotte Gainsbourg as the “face” only adds to this.
-She’s definitely a lady who’d do a few rounds in the ring
+She’s definitely a lady who’d do a few rounds in the ring with Hilary Swank, then enjoy a packet of pork scratchings and a cheeky fag behind the Dog and Duck.

 It also has some great violet notes, and a lingering powdery base which may well remind you of kissing a whiskered maiden aunt, or, perhaps more encouragingly, of the chalky childhood sweets of yester-year.